zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Verify that the secured signon (PassTicket) function and application ID is configured properly by referring to Using PassTickets in the guide for your security provider
+  Verify that the secured signon (PassTicket) function and application ID is configured properly by referring to Using PassTickets in the guide for your security provider.

 ### ZWEAS401E